suijingfeng/vkOpenArena/README.md

 I am learning by modification, however, only to find that I introduce bugs and mess the code up.
 So, Any documents, instructions, advices would be appreciated.

-For people who want try the vulkan based renderer on quake3's map, go to https://github.com/suijingfeng/vkQuake3
+For people who want to try the vulkan based renderer on quake3's map, go to https://github.com/suijingfeng/vkQuake3